nmcl/C--SIM/README_FIRST/README.md

 If any of these steps fail check the section on known problems for potential remedies.

-Note, The programs in  the Examples and Tests directories are not built by  default.
-Go into these and  type make -f MakefileBoot as well, and follow similar steps to above.
+Note, the programs in  the Examples and Tests directories are not built by  default.
+Go into these and  type make -f MakefileBoot as well and follow similar steps to above.

 2. Configuration Specifics